 If you keep going back to the same place year after year, especially if it’s a place you can drive to, then a traditional timeshare unit has always made sense.
 Over the years, the options have gotten better as you can choose to trade the weeks you own for ones in another resort by using an affiliated exchange company like RCI or Interval International.
 The big problem has always been that these were pitched as investments, when in reality they seldom appreciate.
 If you buy a timeshare slot “used,” there’s much less downside risk, you pay far less, and you are usually entitled to the same benefits.

 If you have a place of your own, you can exchange it for someone else’s.
-This concept has been around forever, but the increasing comfort with AirBnB has made many formerly reluctant owners more open to the idea.
-You can arrange this on an ad hoc basis through social media, personal contacts, or Craigslist, but you get more peace of mind if pay an fee for membership in a matching agency.
-There are a slew of them out there, but I’m getting ready to sign up with one of the largest: HomeExchange.com.
+This concept has been around forever, but the increasing comfort with Airbnb has made many formerly reluctant owners more open to the idea.
+You can arrange this on an ad hoc basis through social media, personal contacts, or Craigslist, but you get more peace of mind if pay a fee for membership in a matching agency.
+There are a number of them out there, but I’m a member of one of the largest: HomeExchange.com.

 If you are exchanging your primary residence, then you probably have to do the swap simultaneously.
 If you’re exchanging a vacation home that you usually rent out, however, then you can work it out for non-simultaneous weeks.